KrisAirdancer/Algorithms-Practice/algs-project-log.md

 # Project Log

+**April 30, 2023**
+- Completed LeetCode 424: Longest Repeating Character Replacement
+  - Had to watch the NeetCode solution and implement a version of his solution to get it to work.
+  - I very much overcomplicated the implementation of this problem.
+It didn't need to be as involved as I made it.
+  - As far as I can tell, I focused too much on explicitly handling many of the cases that were handled implicitly.
+This resulted in overly complex code that was difficult to get to work.

 **April 24, 2023**
 - Attempted to pseudo-code the solution to LeetCode 424.
   - Didn't make much progress.